Mike Elkins

-Michael David Elkins (born July 20, 1966) is an American former professional football quarterback in the National Football League (NFL) and the World League of American Football (WLAF).
-In the NFL, Elkins played in one game for the Kansas City Chiefs, and then later spent time with the Cleveland Browns and the Houston Oilers, but did not take the field for them.
+Michael David Elkins (born July 20, 1966) is an American former professional football player who was a quarterback in the National Football League (NFL) and the World League of American Football (WLAF).
+He played In the NFL, Elkins played in one game for the Kansas City Chiefs, and then later spent time with the Cleveland Browns and the Houston Oilers, but did not take the field for them.
 In between his time in the NFL he played one season in the WLAF where he played for the Sacramento Surge.

 Elkins father played professional baseball for 10 years.
 His older brother Rod was drafted to play pro baseball, but deferred to play football at North Carolina, where he was the starting quarterback from 1980-1982 but suffered a career-ending injury against Clemson during his senior year.

 College career

-Elkins played college football at Wake Forest.
+Elkins played college football at Wake Forest University.
 He earned his first start as a freshman in 1985 against Virginia after starting QB Foy White and backup Jamie Harris were injured in back to back games.
 He earned his first victory a few weeks later against Duke.
 He led the team to winning records in both his junior and senior years, racking up 7304 career passing yards over 37 games.
 He finished his career as first in total offense (7,170 yards) and passing yards (7,304), and second in pass completions (609) and touchdown passes (43) in Wake Forest History.
 He still has the second most wins in program history with 19, trailing only Riley Skinner who had 25.

 At the end of the season he was named one of fourteen finalists for the 1988 Davey O'Brien Award which was awarded to Troy Aikman.

 He was the starting quarterback for the north in the 1989 Senior Bowl.
 The four months that he experienced from Senior Bowl week until he was picked by the Chiefs were chronicled in "Maximum Exposure," an article in the May 1, 1989 issue of Sports Illustrated.